Can you live in a house without electricity legally? ( Not So Fast! )

 The main reason why landowners do not allow renters to go off the grid and live without electricity is that doing this reduces the value of the house, which means that it will be more difficult to find new people to rent it and the price of the rent will also be a lot lower.
 Different states have different laws, although, for the most part, it is legal to live in a house without electricity in every state, if you want to know which states are the best for off grid living then check out my recent article Best states for off grid living ( 1-50 Best to Worst ).

 Everybody goes through tough times, and some people have it so hard that they simply can not afford to pay their bills.
-Once the power gets shut down, it makes it even harder for the people living in the house to live and to pay their bills.
+Once the power gets shut down, it makes it even harder for the people living in the house to live and pay their bills.
 Once the power is shut down you will have to pay the debt owed to the electrical company and a reconnection fee, usually, you will also have to pay a fine as well.

 The reconnection fee and the fine can be fairly high in some states, and for a lot of people, this creates even more problems.
 If a person can not pay his bills then he will not be able to pay the reconnection fee and the fine as well, and oftentimes people go for months without having electricity.
 Legally you can still live in a house without electricity if the power was shut down due to you not paying the bill, but in the long run, this will only complicate your life.
 If you live off the grid in a house without electricity then check out my recent article Tips for living off the grid ( Top 14 Tips & Tricks ).